gcapu/cheatsheets-1/cheatsheets/csharp7.md

 category: C-like
 updated: 2018-12-06
 prism_languages: [csharp]
-description: |
+intro: |
-  A quick overview of C# 7
+  A summary of the new features available in C# 7.
 ---

 ### Out Variables